 63 Tax L. Rev. 309-358 (2010)

 Scholarly Commons Citation

 Grinberg, Itai, "Where Credit Is Due: Advantages of the Credit-Invoice Method for a Partial Replacement VAT" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 912.
+912.